- What is a Chorionic Villus Sampling Test?

 Chorionic villus sampling test is an antenatal test which is performed to diagnose if the baby has a particular genetic disorder such as the Down’s syndrome or inherited conditions such as thalassaemia and sickle cell anaemia.
 Chorionic villi are tiny, finger-shaped growths found in placenta, which have the same genetic material as the baby’s cells.
 The CVS pregnancy test is performed during early pregnancy, usually between the 10th and 13th weeks.

-Is CVS Test Applicable to All Pregnant Women?
+Is the CVS Test Applicable to All Pregnant Women?

 CVS prenatal test is not a routine test and is offered to be performed under the following conditions: